EyadOmar/jest-learn/notes.md

 - toContain(item) matcher checks if the array contains the specified item
 - not is inverse of the matcher and can be applied to any matcher
 - there are alot of mathcers, you can check them out here: https://jestjs.io/docs/expect

+## Video 12 - Expect
+- expect.anything() matcher checks if the value is not null or undefined
+- expect.any(type) matcher checks if the value is an instance of the specified type